daewok/lisp-devel-docker/README.md

   you find a package in Quicklisp that is missing a dependency in the `ql` image.

-+ If you do not use the `lisp` or `root` users when using the Quicklisp image, you will have issues with Quicklisp being loaded because other users do not have init files that load Quicklisp's `setup.lisp`.
-You will need to either Quicklisp explicitly or create a new user (the init files are placed in `/etc/skel` so new users will have them by default).
-Additionally, make sure the new user is in the `lisp` group (to access the Quicklisp folder).

 + SBCL does its best to turn off Address Space Layout Randomization (ASLR) when it starts.
 However, Docker's default security profile (if seccomp is compiled in) prevents SBCL from doing this.
-If you are afraid this might be an issue (I haven't personally seen an issue yet, but it was definitely done for a reason) or you're just tired of seeing:
+If you are afraid this might be an issue (I haven't personally seen an issue yet, but it was presumably done for a reason) or you're just tired of seeing:

 > WARNING: